dlevitas/PACPAL_MRI_study/README.md

 - 5).
 The config.py file contains pygame variables that are called throughout the game

 - 6).
-Aditional variables can be found in main.py under "experiment variables"
+Aditional variables can be found in config.py

 - 7).
 All timing information is handled by the pygame.time.get_ticks() function, which uses milliseconds.
 Thus, the experiment game uses milliseconds for timing, but you can set experiment variables in minutes or minutes, which will be converted.